Anikeshpatel/Atc-for-institutes/README.md

-"# Atc - App for India's institutes"
+# Atc - App for India's institutes